Understanding Medical Misdiagnosis: A Guide

-For example, you cannot file a complaint if you are simply unhappy with your diagnosis or do not believe that it is correct.
-This guide will explain the basics of misdiagnosis claims and enable you to understand whether you are eligible to make a claim.
+For example, you can’t file a complaint if you are simply unhappy with your diagnosis.
+In addition, you can’t just file a complaint if you don’t believe the diagnosis is correct.
+This guide will explain the basics of misdiagnosis claims.
+Moreover, it will enable you to understand whether you are eligible to make a claim.

 What is Medical Misdiagnosis?

 - if a doctor does not diagnose a medical condition;

 - when the doctor makes a medical diagnosis late, or;

 - if the doctor makes the wrong diagnosis.

 The doctor’s misdiagnosis must then have an adverse effect on the patient, such as a worsening health condition.
 It can have a damaging impact on the patient’s ability to: